evan47west/Bylaws/Bylaws.md

 # <a name="ten"></a>ARTICLE 10.
 The Executive Committee

 ### Section 1.
-The Executive Committee shall consist of the President, Vice-President of Member Education, Member-At-Large, Treasurer, Vice-President of Member Recruitment, and House Manager.
+The Executive Committee shall consist of the President, Vice-President of Member Education, Member-At-Large, Treasurer, Vice-President of Member Recruitment, House Manager, and Associate Member Educator.
 A quorum of the Executive Committee shall consist of 4 (four) Members.
 In the event of a tie, the President’s vote shall be the decider.

 ### Section 2.
 The Executive Committee shall have general oversight of the Chapter and shall meet prior to each meeting of the Chapter.
 Any Brother or Associate Member of the Chapter may attend and speak on any matter that affects or pertains to himself only.
 Its duties shall be the following: